Ojochogwu866/block-eaters-lottery/README.md

 ## Overview

-Block Eaters 1 demonstrates the implementation of decentralized lottery and voting mechanisms using blockchain technology.
+This repositoty demonstrates the implementation of decentralized lottery and voting mechanisms using blockchain technology.
 It consists of smart contracts deployed on a blockchain network and a user-friendly interface for interaction.

 ## Features